-Students install high/low voltage and data wiring systems, explore alternative energy and robotic programming, use millimeters, wave generators, and oscilloscopes, and operate a computer and electronics repair store.
+Students install high/low voltage and data wiring systems, explore alternative energy and robotic programming, use multimeters, wave generators, and oscilloscopes, and operate a computer and electronics repair store.
 CompTIA A+, Electrical Interim Credential, ETA RESI-Residential Electronics System Integrator, and OSHA 10-Hour Safety certifications are available in addition to fourth-year math and college credit.
-Related careers include, but are not limited to, electrician, telecommunications technician, home security installer, computer and electronics repair technician, engineering, and robotics
+Related careers include, but are not limited to, electrician, telecommunications technician, home security installer, computer and electronics repair technician, electrical engineering, and robotics technician.

 Download the Electrical/Computer Technologies brochure.

 Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, Davenport University, Grand Rapids Community College, and Muskegon Community College.
 For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.

 Students who successfully complete this class may earn direct credit to Muskegon Community College.
 Our direct credit flier has a list of all participating classes.

 Tour the classroom

 Enjoy this tour of the Electrical/Computer Technologies classroom and lab featuring a variety of hands-on training modules such as circuit boards, robotics and automation, residential wiring, renewable energy and more.